GHHCommunity/KaliConfiga/README.md

          3.Configures pip in python2.7 and pip3 in python3.[Manually to avoid errors]

          4.Updates pips

+         5.Installs Bengali language fonts.

-         5.Upgrades your total system with new packages of the sources.
+         6.Upgrades your total system with new packages of the sources.

-         6.Installs docker inside your system.[This is optional in your want to use it simplily remove # inside docker installtion area and make it executeable.]
+         7.Installs docker inside your system.[This is optional in your want to use it simplily remove # inside docker installtion area and make it executeable.]

-         7.All sources are taken from trusted resources and it contains all the packages of kali linux and there are 8 sources available in kaliconfiga.
+         8.All sources are taken from trusted resources and it contains all the packages of kali linux and there are 8 sources available in kaliconfiga.

-         8.Extra packages-->

-                  dnsx
-                  subfinder
-                  nuclei
-                  assetfinder
-                  wayback
-                  meg
-                  gf
-                  gron
-                  amass
-                  webscreenshot
-                  waybackunifier
-                  shodan
-                  censys
-                  goaltdns
-                  subjack
-                  ffuf
-                  hakrawler
-                  knockpy
-                  kxss
-                  dalfox
-                  otxurls
-                  subjs
-                  Gau

-This packages will autometicly install from a bash script named 0install.[Optional]
+         9.Installs golang.

+         10.Installs jq

+         11.Configures i386 architecture.

+         12.Installs lolcat

+         13.Installs neofetch

+         14.And adds some extra packages from 0install.

 Why 0install ??

                       Its Fast.